-Other art and crafts include the traditional wooden handicrafts and clay pottery.
-These are popular in the hill country.
-Portuguese-inspired lacework and Indonesian-inspired Batik are also seen in certain parts of the island.
+Other arts and crafts include the traditional wooden handicrafts and clay pottery, which are popular in the hill country.
+Portuguese-inspired lacework and Indonesian-inspired Batik can also be seen in certain parts of the island.

 Sri Lanka is a land of great cultural diversity.
-Religion interposes many aspects of life and constitutes a basic element of this diversity.
-Buddhist and Hindu temples, as well as mosques and churches, with their own colourful rituals, are the most readily visible features of the cultural landscape.
-Varying degrees of colonial impact, modernizing influences, and wealth and income all add colorful shades to the country’s culture.
+The most visible features of the cultural landscape are Buddhist temples, Kovils, Mosques and Churches, each with their own colorful rituals.
+The varying degrees of colonial impact, modernizing influences, wealth and income all add vibrant shades to the country’s culture.

-The country also has a rich artistic tradition, with distinct creative forms that encompass music, dance, and the visual arts.
+The island also has a rich artistic tradition, encompassing music, dance, and the visual arts.
 Sri Lankan culture is internationally associated with cricket, a distinct cuisine, an indigenous holistic medicine practice, and religious iconography such as the Buddhist flag.

 Buddhism and Portuguese colonizers are the two primary influences on Sri Lankan music.
 Hypnotic drumming is one such traditional music that can be heard at Buddhist and Hindu temples in the country.
 The Portuguese, on the other hand, brought cantiga ballads, ukuleles and guitars, along with African Slaves, who further diversified the island's musical roots with dance music called ‘baila’.

 Sri Lanka is a multi-ethnic and multi-religious country, with the majority of the community being Sinhalese.
 Other ethnic groups that make up Sri Lanka's epic society include Sri Lankan Tamils, Indian Tamils, Moors, and other minorities such as Malays and Burghers.
 Each of these groups has its own identity, customs & traditions.